The Research Computing Center engages with both the FSU Research Community and partners all over the world.

 - Sunshine State Education and Research Computing Alliance (SSERCA) - SSERCA is an alliance of Florida Universities with the mission to further the development of a state-wide computational science infrastructure of advanced scientific computing, communication, and education resources by promoting cooperation between Florida's universities.

-- XSEDE - The Extreme Science and Engineering Discovery Environment is a National Science Foundation effort to provide resources to supercomputing facilities across the nation.
-XSEDE provides educational, collaborative, and computing resources to researchers and research computing facilities.
+- ACCESS-CI (formerly XSEDE) - The Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support is a National Science Foundation effort to provide resources to supercomputing facilities across the nation.
+ACCESS provides educational, collaborative, and computing resources to researchers and research computing facilities.

 - Coalition for Academic Scientific Computation - Founded in 1989, the Coalition for Academic Scientific Computation (CASC) is an educational nonprofit 501(c)(3) organization with 64 member institutions representing many of the nation's most forward-thinking universities and computing centers.